mirulili/blog/content/post/sample post/index.md

 Training the Qwen-32B (32 billion) model with this data, "DeepSeek-R1-Distill-Qwen-32B" achieved 72.6% AIME and 94.3% MATH-500.
 This is comparable to or better than OpenAI-01-mini.
 Even the smaller 14B (14 billion) model outperformed the existing 32B model (QwQ-32B).

-To conclude, it is very difficult for a small model to acquire elite-level reasoning skills through RL on its own.
+In conclusion, it is very difficult for a small model to acquire elite-level reasoning skills through RL on its own.
 However, simply imitating (learning) the "answer-solving process" created by an already smart big model (R1) can quickly and effectively transfer that knowledge.

 ## Real Word Usage
 Now let’s discuss the specialy regarding this model in real world.
 The paper was released in January 2025, and DeepSeek-AI released the model almost simultaneously with the publication of the paper.
 The most powerful full-version DeepSeek-R1 model can be used by companies or developers at a cost via API.
 Besides, the 'knowledge distillation' models described above (e.g., DeepSeek-R1-Distill-Qwen-32B, DeepSeek-R1-Distill-Llama-70B, etc.) are ompletely free (Open Source) that developers worldwide have downloaded and used these models.